ericwikman/cinque.xyz/docs/src/Years/1982/Reviews/Reviews.md

   - Desktop Plan II: 10 columns x 270 rows; 18 columns x 140 rows
   - Plan80: 10 cols x 304 rows; 20 x 183; 30 x 130
   - Microfinesse: 20 cols x 250 rows; 166
-- Flexibiity: Desktop Plan II and Microfinesse are very rigid in terms of you must define your rows and columns at the start and cannot add lines or columns or move items around later.
+- Flexibility: Desktop Plan II and Microfinesse are very rigid in terms of you must define your rows and columns at the start and cannot add lines or columns or move items around later.
 Plan80 allows you to use any editor to define your models before opening, which makes it possible to make any changes you need without starting over, but at the cost of not having its own method of editing models
 - Graphics:
-  - Microfinesse has the most powerful graphics ability, but limited to 24 data points on a single dataset (one line)
+  - Microfinesse has the most powerful graphics ability, but limited to 24 data points on a single data set (one line)
-  - Desktop Plan II comes in second, while Plan80 is severly lacking
+  - Desktop Plan II comes in second, while Plan80 is severely lacking
 - Score:

 |                      | Desktop Plan II | Plan80 | Microfinesse |